Art for all people (Easy Language)

 can participate in society.

-These two things are very important for our life after Corona.
-If we want to have a good future, we have to take good care of the environment and of all people.
+These two things are very important for our lives after the coronavirus pandemic.
+If we want a good future, we must take good care of the environment and all people.
 The memorial is barrier-free.
-Everyone can walk through the memorial or drive through with a stroller, wheelchair or walker.
+Everyone can walk through it or drive through with a stroller, wheelchair, or walker.
 The space between the loops represents love.

 A love that applies to all people and all things.

-There are 7 bronze circles on the statue.
-The circles represent 7 important qualities that we need for a good future, such as courage and hope.
-The monument is primarily for these people:
+The statue features seven bronze circles.
+The circles represent seven important qualities we need for a bright future, such as courage and hope.
+The memorial is primarily dedicated to these people:

 • People who died because of Corona.